 Given a number, the task is to find its digital root.
 The input number may be large and it may not be possible to store even if we use long long int.

 Asked in ACM-ICPC

-Finding sum of digits of a number until sum becomes single digit
+Finding the sum of digits of a number until the sum becomes a single digit